A Guide to the best attractions in Murcia, Southern Spain: the perfect Murcia Itinerary

 What towns and villages are there to visit around Murcia?

-The city of Murcia has many towns and villages to explore nearby.
+The city of Murcia has many towns and villages nearby that you can explore.
 Visiting a village or town is the perfect day trip.
 The most popular include Cartagena, Lorca, Yecla, Mazarrón, and Calasparra, all of which are less than 1 hour’s drive away from Murcia.

 What is Murcia known for?